 Topic Overview Students will develop an understanding about the environments around Portland and how they are unique while completing a range of different activities including bush walking and data collection.
 They will learn how to have sustainable interactions so that future generations can also experience these amazing places, while also learning about how different people have used and experienced Portland in the past.
 During these classes not only will students develop skills from a range of different subjects but they will also develop a connection with their local environment and develop leadership skills.
-Content/Skills Your understanding of how to implement and evaluate personalised plans for improving you own and other fitness levels.
+Content/Skills The course is designed so that you will develop: Your understanding of how to implement and evaluate personalised plans for improving you own and other fitness levels.
 Your understanding of how ecosystems work and how energy flows through these systems.
 Your understanding of the effects of people's travel, recreational, cultural or leisure choices on places, and the implications for the future of these places.
 Your understanding of environmental, economic and technological factors that influence environmental change and human responses to its management.
-Assessment Throughout the year students will complete a range of assessment pieces including: • Journal • Visual presentation (Posters) • Structured questions
+Assessment Throughout the year students will complete a range of assessment pieces including: Journal Visual presentation (Posters) Structured questions